Polirecyliente/SGConocimiento/Programming/B01_C/01_Language_basics.md

 The C language is a compiled language, which means that a compiler is needed to convert C source code into binary code.

+# Basic usage

+Source code files of the C language have the file extension `.c` and they are written in a plain text format.

+This project uses the `gcc` compiler to compile C source code files into binary code files.
+GCC stands for GNU Compiler Collection.
+GNU stands for GNU is Not Unix, GNU is a free and open source software project.

 # Basic syntax

-Source code files of the C language have the file extension `.c`

 <!--
 //T// Variables, constants, literals

 //T// compile any C file /path/to/file1.c in a terminal with
 // gcc /path/to/file1.c -o /path/to/exec1
-//T// run the compiled executable in a terminal with
+//T// run the compiled executable in a shell with
 // /path/to/exec1

 //T// include directive